Myrmex/overview/cadmus/graph-studio/graph-studio-samples.md

 In mapping these data to the graph, for each work we want:

-- a node representing it.
+- a node representing the _work_.
-- a number of nodes and triples representing events involving that work.
+- a number of nodes and triples representing _events_ involving that work.

+Let us now consider the mappings for this output.

 ## Work

+For each work, we want a node representing it, whose identifier must be both unique and human-readable.
+In Cadmus, the human readable identifier for an item (`EID`) can be provided inside a metadata part in that item, having a metadatum named `eid` whose value is equal to the human-readable ID.

-As we want a human-readable ID for work nodes, we assume that every work item has a `MetadataPart` with an entry named `eid` and a value equal to the human-friendly ID for that work.
-So, when mapping a work item we don't start from the item itself, but rather from its `MetadataPart`.
+So, in this example we assume that every work item has a `MetadataPart` with an entry named `eid` and a value equal to the human-friendly ID for that work.
+Thus, when mapping a work item we don't start from the item itself, but rather from its `MetadataPart`.

+So, our mapping for the work will have a number of features we can group in the following sections:

+- **metadata**: the mapping filters its input source data as it refers to a _part_ source, whose type is a _metadata_ part; also, such parts must belong to items with a `work` _facet_.
+This means that only items representing works (and not persons, manuscripts, etc.) will be considered.
+- **input**: inside each matched metadata part, we must pick the metadatum entry with name=`eid`, and extract its value.
+This is the item's EID (the item's human-readable ID).
+- **output**: we must create an entity (=a graph node) representing the work, assigning a globally unique identifier to it; and say that this entity is a CIDOC-CRM `E90_symbolic_object`.

+We can build a globally unique identifier for the work by concatenating:

+1. a conventional prefix we want to use for all our works, here `itn:works/`;
+2. the item's globally unique ID (GUID), which is the internal ID of the item in Cadmus, but is not human-readable;
+3. the item's human-readable ID (EID), as read from the metadata part.

-The mapping is:
+The formal representation of this mapping in JSON is:

 ```json
 {